luerhard/chapter_regression_and_artifical/main.md

 Table @tbl:logreg reveals the results of the logistic regression.
 We see highly significant effects for all variables except gender with age, self-placement on the left-right scale, and conservation being positively correlated whereas education, satisfaction with income, religiosity, and self-transcendence are negatively correlated with the rejection of immigration.
 Except for the non-significance of gender, our results are similar to @davidov:ExplainingAttitudesImmigration.2012.
-That said, we use a drastically simplified model and would not advise drawing any substantial conclusions from it.
+That said, we use a simplified model and would not advise drawing any substantial conclusions from it.
 We use this model only for didactic purposes to compare methods of [!ts] to [!ml].

 ```{.table #tbl:logreg}